‘Stranger Things’ David Harbour To Join ‘Deadpool 2’ Cast As Cable

 Well, as the creator of Deadpool and Cable, Robert Liefeld, said, the line for the role of Cable in Hollywood is long.
 They’ve got promising names to star in the role and one of the people that we’ve heard is Stranger Things star David Harbour (Chief Hopper).

-An unnamed source who is privy to Deadpool 2 production told The Wrap in an exclusive that David Harbour is being eyed to play Cable in Deadpool 2 and he has already been screen-tested by Fox for the role.
+An unnamed source who is privy to Deadpool 2 production tells The Wrap in an exclusive that David Harbour is being eyed to play Cable in Deadpool 2 and he has already been screen-tested by Fox for the role.

 The Wrap has reached out both to Fox and to David Harbour but both parties have declined to give a comment.